harrymcdiarmid1/BEE20241-Final-Project/README.md

 ### Data Collection Pipeline

-This analysis uses data from a Content Management System (CMS) platform in the gaming sector, comprising 731 users with complete behavioral and revenue data.
+This analysis uses data from a Content Management System (CMS) platform in the gaming sector, comprising 31,000+ users with 731 paying subscribers complete behavioral and revenue data.

 #### Figure 1: Download Authentication & Data Logging